Relative Vigor Index: Trading Strategies for the RVI Indicator

 Finding the open and closing prices for currencies is usually relatively difficult because the forex market is usually open 24 hours for five days.
 Getting the data for stocks is easy because there are actual opening and closing prices every day.

-By the way, the first step is to look at a chart visually and seeing how it is trending.
+By the way, the first step is to look at a chart visually and see how it is trending.
 You should use the RVI when the market is trending, this will help you get the real signal.
-After applying the RVI, you need to look closely at when the two lines intersect.
-This is where the signal is used.

 Example of RVI chart